 This is really a book that is more at home on a coffee table than in a kitchen.

-The case studies of each of the chefs are fascinating, and it is clear that plot-to-plate cooking is no mean feat:
+The case studies of each of the chefs are fascinating.
+It is clear that plot-to-plate cooking is no mean feat:

 This is in no way the easy route; it’s far more challenging, more expensive, and more unpredictable for chefs, but it’s also more exciting [and] dynamic […] The rise of the kitchen garden has reconnected chefs to the earth and inspired them to be better cooks.